Treaty of Saint Petersburg (1875): Treaty of Shimoda

 The Treaty of Shimoda of 1855 had defined the border between Japan and Russia to be the strait between Iturup (Etorofu) and Urup (Uruppu) islands in the Kurile chain, but had left the status of Sakhalin (Karafuto) open.
 Without well-defined borders, incidents between Russian and Japanese settlers began to occur.
 In order to remedy this situation, the Japanese government sent an ambassador, Enomoto Takeaki, to Saint Petersburg to clearly define the border in this area.
 After a year of negotiations, Japan agreed to renounce its claims to Sakhalin, with compensation for Japanese residents, access by the fishing fleet to the Sea of Okhotsk, ten-years free use of Russian ports in the area and ownership of all of the Kuril Islands.
-The Japanese Ministry of Foreign Affairs still cites this treaty as a reason to define the northern borders.
+The Japanese Ministry of Foreign Affairs still cites this treaty as the justification for treating the Kuril Islands as its the northernmost territory.

 Russo-Japanese Provisional Treaty of Karafuto Island

 A precursor to the Saint Petersburg Treaty was the Provisional Treaty of Karafuto Island, following another incident where a Japanese official was arrested near Kusunai (now Ilyinskoye).
 This provisional treaty was signed on March 30, 1867, but had no effect as both sides could not agree on the stipulating terms.